-SFJ Awards is part of the Skills for Health and Justice Group, formerly Skills for Health and Skills for Justice.
-For the last 10 years we have been working with employers, Governments of the UK and agencies within the skills system, to better equip workforces with the right skills now and for the future.
+SFJ Awards is part of the Workforce Development Trust, together with Skills for Justice and Skills for Health.
+For over 10 years Skills for Health and Skills for Justice have been working with employers, Governments of the UK and agencies within the skills system, to better equip workforces with the right skills now and for the future.

-During this time Skills for Health and Skills for Justice have earned an enviable reputation for their knowledge of the health and justice sectors and their proactive approach to the development of skills and qualifications, along with an ability to deliver genuinely workable solutions for the employers they represent.
+During this time both Skills for Health and Skills for Justice have earned an enviable reputation for their knowledge of the health and justice sectors and their proactive approach to the development of skills and qualifications, along with an ability to deliver genuinely workable solutions for the employers they represent.